Let’s travel back for a moment to the world of spreadsheets that I quite enjoy.

 Hence, our portfolio cap rate is roughly 9%.
 Ideally, you should aim for 8% or higher if you’re relying solely on the cap rate method to evaluate a rental property.

 Is plunking down $30,000 for a down payment on a rental property mortgage a better bet than plunking down $30K into the stock market?
-Cap rate does this for you initially, but requires you to re-factor with changes in property value.
+Cap rate does this for you initially but requires you to re-factor with changes in property value.

 My good friend who got me into real estate rentals nearly five years back shared a spreadsheet that looked pretty much just like this snippet below.
 Only, I updated the numbers to reflect the average rental home in our portfolio.

-Let’s dive in, shall we?
+Let’s dive in!

 A couple of points to make here.
-The cash on cash output is pretty strong with this house.
+The cash-on-cash output is pretty strong with this house.
 At 16.15%, that means so long as you have zero vacancies, your rental house will probably outperform the stock market (7%?) by a healthy margin, year over year.
 There are variables to watch out for, that’ll quickly sink your cash on cash return.

 - Avoid the temptation to put down more than 20% to get a better interest rate.
 This may sound contradictory to #1 above, but the margins are the key here.
-Your lender may offer you a quarter point reduction, say from 4.5% to 4.25% in exchange for a 25% down payment.
+Your lender may offer you a quarter-point reduction, say from 4.5% to 4.25% in exchange for a 25% down payment.
 Look what that does to your cash on cash:

 Well, again, you’re throwing more up-front money into the rental that could instead go towards investments (other rentals, stocks, etc.) Avoid the temptation to color all debt as bad debt.
 With rental properties, it’s all GOOD DEBT.

 This spreadsheet has a fun little section as you scroll to the bottom.
-The other reason I prefer to use CoC is hinted at above.
-You’re not required to re-factor every time your rental property appreciates in value.
+The other reason I prefer to use cash on cash is hinted at above.
+You’re not required to refactor every time your rental property appreciates.
 CoC will do the work for you, so long as you set a realistic appreciation target.
 Check out this snippet of the true “bottom-line CoC”:

 That last line there brings it all home.
-A modest return of 16.2% all of the sudden becomes 29.8%, when you factor in the appreciation of the home over time.
+A modest return of 16.2% all of the sudden becomes 29.8% when you factor in the appreciation of the home over time.
 For my rentals, I use 2% as the annual appreciation target.
-At some point I may cut this to 1% to reflect a more tame housing market.
+At some point, I may cut this to 1% to reflect a more tame housing market.

 In Minneapolis these past several years, values have shot up crazily, and I don’t feel it’s sustainable by any means.
 Our $150,000 rentals could sell for $180,000 if put on the market today.
 That’s a 20% increase over the five years since we started.
 Realistically, I believe these properties will top out at $200,000 within the next decade or so.

 This is the power of finding real estate in up-and-coming population centers.
 I.e., areas that have good urban renewal and infrastructure improvements going on.
 Remember that land is a finite resource.
-As long as our population continues to grow and migrates to cities, the demand for single family homes will rise, and supply will become constrained.
+As long as our population continues to grow and migrates to cities, the demand for single-family homes will rise, and supply will become constrained.

-Down the road, I’ll share more about how I’m using cash on cash to forecast returns on the Airbnb project.
+Down the road, I’ll share more about how I’m using this method to evaluate rental returns on the Airbnb Experiment.
 Lots of variability with that thing.
-With it being a vacation rental you just can’t bank on rent rolls too much, until you’ve put a full year or two behind you.
+With it being a vacation rental you just can’t bank on rent rolls too much until you’ve put a full year or two behind you.

 Author’s note: This week’s publishing schedule is off by a day, but for a couple of very good reasons.
-One, we partied hard until 11PM (crazy!) on Saturday night, which required me to sleep in on Sunday.
+One, we partied hard until 11 PM (crazy!) on Saturday night, which required me to sleep in on Sunday.
 No blog work for me that day.